-Imagine sacrificing your life to save an enemy.
-In times of war this would be called a treason.
-In times of peace we may tolerate our enemies, but we certainly don’t embrace them; certainly we would not put our lives on the line to try to help them at the cost of our lives, and yet this is exactly what Jesus did.
+Imagine sacrificing your life to rescue an enemy.
+In times of war this would be called treason.
+In times of peace we may tolerate our enemies, but we usually don’t embrace them; certainly we would not put our lives on the line to try to help them, and yet this is exactly what Jesus did.

 Why would the Son of God love His enemies?
 That’s the puzzle of Good Friday.
-His interactions on the cross speak volumes.
+His interactions on the cross speak for itself.
 Here He is, in excruciating pain, and another man going through the same ordeal is insulting Him (Luke 23:39):

 Jesus is neither offended nor does He condemn the man.
 He is able to see past the insult.
 That’s the heart of grace.
 I believe His reaction was an eye-opener for another criminal bleeding on the cross.
 His name is unknown, but He was deeply moved by the Lord’s reaction and spontaneously defended Him.
 He didn’t mince words when he addressed the angry individual who insulted Jesus just moments ago.
 And when he later asks the Lord for a favor, Jesus answers kindly (Luke 23:43):